Charles H. Best Postdoctoral Fellowship

 The successful applicant with receive a generous stipend for up to two years.

 Once the candidate has arranged sponsorship with a Donnelly faculty member, the applicant must send the faculty member the following:

 - Three letters of reference to their sponsoring faculty mentor.

-The deadline for applications will be in August, 2020.
+The deadline for applications is Thursday, August 6, 2020.

 Questions about this award may be sent to: email@example.com.
 Include "Charles H. Best Fellowship" in the e-mail title.